Nicole Jaconetty

 Nicole is a Phi Beta Kappa graduate of Fordham University, having pursued a Bachelor of Arts from Fordham College Rose Hill in American Studies, Anthropology, and Political Science and earning magna cum laude honors.
 She graduated with distinction from Fordham’s Graduate School of Arts and Sciences the following year, receiving a Master of Arts in Elections and Campaign Management and earning two Pollie Awards from the American Association of Political Consultants.

 When not pursuing her passion for politics, Nicole keeps very active as a certified barre instructor and champion Irish dancer.
 She has been ranked regionally, nationally, and internationally, including at the All Ireland and World Irish Dancing Championships.
-Nicole is a proud native Chicagoan and calls the city’s Northwest Side home with her husband, daughter, and miniature dachshund.
+Nicole is a proud native Chicagoan and calls the city’s Northwest Side home with her husband, daughter, baby-on-the-way, and miniature dachshund.